chia-chang/covid-analytics/README.md

 - Python 3.x
 - Pandas & NumPy for data processing
 - Matplotlib & Seaborn for visualization
 - OpenPyXL / XlsxWriter for Excel report automation

+👉 **[See this project in a product point of view](https://github.com/chia-chang/pm-portfolio/blob/main/covid-automation-product.md)** – data product for internal stakeholders, research partners, and public dashboards